Semolina Pilchard, climbing up the

 Pilcher had learned his lesson.
-The following year when he raided George Harrison's Esher estate he timed the bust to coincide with Paul McCartney's marriage to Linda Eastman, so he could be sure the Beatle would not be at home.
+The following year, when he raided George Harrison's Esher estate, he timed the bust to coincide with Paul McCartney's marriage to Linda Eastman, so he could be sure that this time, George, would not be at home.

 As the file reveals, after getting it in the neck from the home secretary he wanted to be sure the premises were empty when he arrived "mob-handed" at Harrison's home in March, 1969.